“God won’t give you more than you can handle.”

 It’s a popular phrase that I’ve heard a lot in Christian circles.
 Sometimes it’s almost used as a joke.
 “God won’t give me more than I can handle, but He sure does trust me a lot.”

 What scripture does say is that God will not allow us to be tempted more than we can bear (1 Corinthians 10:13).
 It doesn’t say that God gives us temptations, but that He won’t let the temptations become too much for us.
 There’s a large difference between God giving us something and God protecting us from something.
 James 1:13 is very clear on this subject: “Let no one say when he is tempted, ‘I am being tempted by God,’ for God cannot be tempted with evil, and He Himself tempts no one.”

-Additionally, the idea of “more than we can handle” points to an unfair and unjust system, which is the opposite of God’s character (Job 34:12).
+The phrase also points to an unfair and unjust system, which is the opposite of God’s character (Job 34:12).
 Why should Person A be given more hardships just for being stronger than Person B?

-No parent should ever have to go through the pain of losing their child.
-No child should ever bear the weight of abuse.
-No person should ever feel the need to contemplate whether or not their existence matters.
+No parent should go through the pain of losing their child.
+No child should bear the weight of abuse.
+No person should feel the need to contemplate whether or not their existence matters.

 In 2 Corinthians 2:8-9, Paul wrote to the church, “For we were so utterly burdened beyond our strength that we despaired of life itself.”

 We were not built or equipped to handle everything the world throws at us; that’s why we needed a Savior.
 A more accurate phrase for Christians to use is, “We can never be given more than He can handle.”

-There is no burden too large or too small for our God.
+Because there is no burden too large or too small for our God.
 There is nothing the enemy can attack us with that we can’t surrender to the one who is abundant in power and love for us.

 “I have said these things to you, that in me you may have peace.
 In the world you will have tribulation.
 But take heart; I have overcome the world.” – John 16:33